Lori Loughlin & Felicity Huffman Looking At Jail Time, Feds Want To ‘Make An Example’ Of Them

-Despite their celebrity status, it doesn’t look like actresses Lori Loughlin and Felicity Huffman will be getting off scot-free, Peoplereports.
+Despite their celebrity status, it doesn’t look like actresses Lori Loughlin and Felicity Huffman will be getting off scot-free, People reports.
 For those who aren’t aware, Huffman, Loughlin, and dozens of other parents across the U.S. were indicted and charged as part of a high-profile college admissions scandal.

 Last month, federal prosecutors announced that they had charged 50 people in the aforementioned cheating scandal.
 A handful of high-profile and celebrity parents have been accused of paying large sums of money in order to grease the wheels and have their children accepted into elite colleges by doctoring standardized test scores, bribing college officials, and falsifying athletic and academic records.

 Loughlin, best known for her role as Aunt Becky on both Full House and Netflix’s Fuller House, has been charged — alongside her husband Mossimo Giannulli — for allegedly paying half a million dollars in order to get both of her daughters into the University of Southern California.
-Louglin’s children, Olivia Jade, 19, and Bella Giannulli, 20, attended USC, though they have both stopped attending classes since news of the scandal broke out.
+Loughlin’s children, Olivia Jade, 19, and Bella Giannulli, 20, attended USC, though they have both stopped attending classes since news of the scandal broke out.

-Lori and Mossimo’s $500,000 payment went towards falsifying athletic records, in an attempt to have Olivia and Bella designated as potential athlete recruits for USC’s rowing team.
+Lori and Mossimo’s $500,000 payment went toward falsifying athletic records, in an attempt to have Olivia and Bella designated as potential athlete recruits for USC’s rowing team.
 It’s worth noting that neither of Lori’s daughters has ever rowed professionally or for any school.

 Feds Want Jail Time for Lori Loughlin and Felicity Huffman, Says Source: 'Make an Example' of Them https://t.co/u7AwvmL4ON